PeterMosmans/security-scripts/README.md

 80 or 443 is found.
 By default, an alert will be generated if an open port other than 80 or 443 is found.

-There will no alert be generated if the SSL/TLS endpoint on port 443 contains a self-signed certificate.
+There will no alert be generated if the SSL/TLS endpoint on port 443 contains an untrusted (self-signed) certificate.
 And instead of all default tests, only three SSL/TLS tests will be performed.

 ### JSON format